bvanhoose14/Smart-Bike-Kit/5780 Mini Project/README.md

 We also utilized some of the on-board peripherals of the STM32, specifically the **gyroscope**.
 As a bike turns it tilts in the direction it is turning.
 This makes it possible to automatically turn off the blinker signals with the gyroscope.
 Therefore we used **I2C** to interact with this sensor and turn off the blinker signals once the bike as straightened back out after a turn signal was initiated.
 This satisfied our goals for our fourth milestone.

 # Setup
 With several devices on this system, a lot of setup is involved.
 This requires good detail so as not to mess it up.
-First, program and flash the ESP32 with the code located in the ESP32 Code folder.
-Then program and flash the STM32 with the code in the STM32 code folder.
+First, program and flash the ESP32 with the respective code located in one of the two version folders.
+Then program and flash the STM32 with the respective code one of the same version folder.
 Another reference that may be helpful which we utilized is [controllers tech](https://controllerstech.com/led-dot-matrix-and-stm32/).

 ## Wiring
 We have set pins specifically with our designs.
 See the diagram below to see how to connect the devices together.